-Minibuses are used to transport groups of people in many different settings and for various purposes; from school, voluntary, local authority and leisure group activities to sporting clubs, workplace outings and private parties.
-If the number of passengers is greater than seven but not more than 16, it is likely that a minibus will be the vehicle of choice.
+Minibuses are used to transport groups of people in many different situations, including school trips, community groups, and care services.
+Where there is a need to move a number of passengers together, it is likely that a minibus will be the vehicle of choice.

-For the most part minibuses are safe—for every mile travelled minibus passengers are less likely to be injured than the passengers of cars.
+For the most part minibuses are safe, for every mile travelled they are statistically safer than cars and are less likely to result in the deaths of passengers of cars.
 However, minibus accidents can and do occur.

-Any minibus service operator has a duty of care under health and safety law to ensure that all reasonable steps are taken to keep passengers safe on minibus journeys.
+Any minibus service operator has a duty of care under health and safety law.
+They must ensure that all reasonable steps are taken to keep passengers safe on minibus journeys.

-It is an offence under UK law for an operator to allow a minibus to be driven on a road when its condition could cause harm to a passenger, driver or other road user.
-As such, minibus operators are required to conduct suitable risk assessments and vehicle checks to make sure that drivers are safe, fit and competent, and that the vehicle is safe and fit-for-purpose.
-Regular maintenance and record-keeping must be carried out in order to fulfil these responsibilities.
+It is an offence under UK law for an operator to allow a minibus to be driven unless they have taken all reasonable steps to make sure it is safe and roadworthy.
+Regular checks, servicing, and risk assessments must be carried out in order to fulfil these responsibilities.

-If you or someone close to you has sustained injury in a minibus accident, the personal injury solicitors at Thompsons in Scotland can help you make a mini bus crash claim to ensure compensation for your pain, injury, lost earnings and medical expenses.
+If you or someone close to you has sustained injury in a minibus accident, you may be entitled to compensation for your pain, injury, lost earnings and medical expenses.

 According to The Royal Society for the Prevention of Accidents, minibus health and safety officers should consider all possible risks as part of a risk assessment for minibus use, including the following: